 Keble College was originally established to extend access to Oxford University, and it remains true to that founding vision.
 We aim to foster the highest academic achievement for all our students, from all backgrounds and every corner of the globe.
 We are a large college with our undergraduate facilities on one main site.
 Our size allows us to have at least two fellows (tutors) in all our main subjects, which means our students can always get the academic support they need.

-The college’s striking Victorian architecture houses some of the best student accommodation in Oxford, while our beautiful dining hall (the longest in Oxford), allows the college to maintain the tradition of common table, with an optional communal sit-down service several times a week.
+The college’s striking Victorian architecture houses some of the best student accommodation in Oxford, while our beautiful dining hall (the longest in Oxford) allows the college to maintain the tradition of dining together on both informal and formal occasions.

 Our students pride themselves on being welcoming and friendly.
 You won’t find a Keble ‘type’, but you will find a supportive environment made up of students from a range of different backgrounds.